How It Works

 Why it stays trusted

-Trust compounds when evidence survives the action itself.
+Trust compounds when evidence survives the action.

 Walkthrough